WVU Medicine - Chestnut Ridge Center Philosophy

 WHAT STAFF SAY

-Chestnut Ridge Center works with a range of major insurance providers, and financial assistance may be available to qualified patients.
-However, medication-assisted therapy in the opioid program is not covered by financial assistance.
+Chestnut Ridge Center works with a range of major insurance providers and accepts Medicaid and Medicare for the addiction partial hospitalization program.
+Financial assistance may be available to qualified patients.

 User ReviewsReview this Center